THE HIDDEN HAND OF GOD

 if sometimes God deliberately leads us astray for

-story to the cheating story, it seemed to me I had
+was 5 plus this caught-cheating event, it seemed to me I had

 proof that God